Torbidos7/heart_failure/README.md

 ## Copyright and license

-Code and documentation copyright 2011-2018 the authors.
-Code released under the [MIT License](https://github.com/Torbidos7/heart_failure/blob/master/LICENSE).
+This project is licensed under the MIT License.